 How do I enter?

-Entries to the 2016 Waterhouse Natural Science Art Prize will be online only and will open on Wednesday 13 January 2016.
+Entries to the 2020 Waterhouse Natural Science Art Prize will be online only and will open on Wednesday 15 January 2020.
 Guidelines for entry are available here.
-Works that would previously have qualified for the competition will qualify for the 2016 Waterhouse Natural Science Art Prize.
 Artists may enter up to three works.
 Artists will need to provide a one page CV outlining their artistic career.

 Are works for sale?